Threadstone-Wiki/Threadstone-Wiki/pages/chunk/async-chunk-loading.md

 If the async thread does do a single `getBlockState` call in this time, then the scheduled chunk unloading will be cancelled, and the chunk will not get unloaded in the unload phase.

 ## Void synchronized method

+# Preventing crashes during async chunk load

+When a chunk is loaded on an async thread, then the async thread will load in all the entities and tile entities that exist in that chunk.
+If the main thread starts processing entities or tile entities while the async thread is loading in entities or tile entities, then this can crash the game in a `ConcurrentModificationException`.

+For this reason it is customary to create a lag spike on the main thread in the [block event phase](../tick-phases.md#block-event-phase) right after one has performed an async chunk load, to prevent the main thread from processing entities or tile entities too early.
+One can create a lag spike during the block event phase, by activating a piston, and letting the piston activate an [update multiplier chain](../update-multiplier.md#lag-spikes).